128technology/docs/docs/cli_reference.md

 #### Description

-This command lists the set of exported configurations that are stored on your 128T router.
+This command lists the set of exported configurations that are stored on your SSR router.

 The _show config exports_ command has two optional flags: _name_ and _flat_.
 Use the _name_ flag to identify a specific configuration to display.
 Adding the _flat_ flag will output the configuration as a series of individual, fully qualified configuration statements.